Francommit/win10_config/README.md

 ## Steps

-Run this in Powershell as Admin:
+1. Run this in Powershell as Admin:

 ```
 powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://github.com/Francommit/win10_config/raw/master/1_configure_then_execute.ps1')"
 ```

-## TO-DO

-1. Log to a file somewhere
+2. Enjoy a coffee and return in about half an hour